policeshame.com — A Public Record

 — Matthew O'Crowley, West Mercia Police transcript, 11 September 2025"When I got back from Thailand, and I unzipped my bag — I opened my bag and I found a big bag of drugs in it.
 What happens in Thailand when you get found with a big bag of drugs at the airport?
 It looks like crystal meth."

-— Matthew O'Crowley, West Mercia Police transcript, 11 September 2025Section 02 — The Wall
+— Matthew O'Crowley, West Mercia Police transcript, 11 September 2025Pillar I — The Delay (continued)

 Since January 2025, twelve separate reports.
 The response to each is documented below.